Rowyda020/InternHub-Graduation-Project/README.md

 # InternHub

-InternHub is a comprehensive job hunting platform designed to connect job seekers with potential employers.
-The platform leverages modern web technologies and AI to provide personalized job recommendations and streamline the job application process.
+InternHub is a dynamic job hunting platform that connects job seekers with employers.
+It features personalized job recommendations powered by a system built with Python and Flask, analyzing user skills to suggest relevant opportunities.
+The backend is developed with Node.js, Express, and MongoDB, simplifying the job search and application process.

 ## Features

 - User Authentication: Secure login and registration using JWT.
 - Job Listings: Browse and search for job openings.
-- Job Recommendations: AI-driven job recommendations tailored to user profiles.
+- Job Recommendations: AI-driven job recommendations based on user skills.
 - Application Tracking: Track the status of job applications.
 - User Profiles: Create and update user profiles with resumes and cover letters.